voucherifyio/voucherify-ruby-sdk/docs/VouchersApi.md

 api_instance = VoucherifySdk::VouchersApi.new
-code = 'code_example' # String | A **code** that identifies the voucher or a unique voucher ID assigned by Voucherify, i.e. v_TzD19aeNiqGc9LWciMWknyEZT8IW7u4u. vouchers_balance_update_request_body = VoucherifySdk::VouchersBalanceUpdateRequestBody.new({amount: 37}) # VouchersBalanceUpdateRequestBody | Provide the amount to be added to/subtracted from the voucher.
+code = 'code_example' # String | A **code** that identifies the voucher or a unique voucher ID assigned by Voucherify, i.e. v_TzD19aeNiqGc9LWciMWknyEZT8IW7u4u. vouchers_balance_update_request_body = VoucherifySdk::VouchersBalanceUpdateRequestBody.new # VouchersBalanceUpdateRequestBody | Provide the amount to be added to/subtracted from the voucher.

 begin
   # Add or Remove Voucher Balance